 Make-Up Exams: Since your midterm exams are administered in out-of-class sessions, we understand that you may have commitments or emergencies that prevent you from taking an exam as scheduled above.
 For this reason, we provide two alternative exam sessions for each midterm.
 You must apply in advance for an alternative exam and submit documentation of your conflict with your application.
-Full details are found in the Alternate and Make-up Exam Policy in your Carmen course.
-It is important that you read the policy carefully, as alternative testing sessions will only be provided to students who follow application instructions and deadlines.
-A link to the application form appears at the bottom of the Alternate and Make-up Exam Policy.
+Full details are found in the Alternate Midterm Policy and Final Exam Make-up Policy in your Carmen course.
+It is important that you read the policies carefully, as alternative testing sessions will only be provided to students who follow policy instructions and deadlines.
+A link to each request form appears at the bottom of the appropriate policy.
 Please read the policy in its entirety for a full description of the testing options available to you.

 Your Course Coordinators evaluate alternate exam applications and schedule exams for all General Chemistry courses.
 Unfortunately, Dr. Zellmer cannot arrange alternative or make-up exams, so if you need one, please do not contact them.
 Simply fill out the application form and it will reach the appropriate coordinator for consideration.
 You can also reach your coordinators at genchemexams@osu.edu.
-Please state your course (CHEM 1210), lecturer, and lecture time in your email.
+Please state your course, lecturer, and lecture time in your email.